Blendify/blender-manual/trunk/blender_docs/manual/editors/uv_image/uv/editing/unwrapping/introduction.rst

 To begin, choose the *UV Editing* :doc:`screen layout </interface/window_system/screens>` from the selection list at the top of your screen in the User Preferences header.
-This sets one of the area to show you the UV/Image Editor, and the other area to the 3D View.
+This sets one of the areas to show you the UV/Image Editor, and the other area to the 3D View.

 Enter *Edit Mode*, as all unwrapping is done in Edit Mode.